jeremydeuel/PEAR-TREE/tools.md

-# Supplementary tools for Geminate
+# Supplementary tools for PEAR-TREE

-This readme document describes the supplementary tools available for geminate.
+This readme document describes the supplementary tools available for PEAR-TREE.
 They are located in the tools folder.

 ## Annotate